-I am a new faculty member/staff member/student, and I would like to activate my card with within a week of my appointment/enrollment; where can I go to do this?
+I am a new faculty member/staff member/student, and I would like to activate my card within a week of my appointment/enrollment; where can I go to do this?

 I'm a Doctoral Candidate who has fulfilled all requirements except the completion of my dissertation; how long will I retain borrowing privileges?

-Unless a title has more limited circulation, loan periods will be three weeks.
+- Unless a title has more limited circulation, loan periods will be three weeks.
 Number of books that may be charged is unlimited, although number of renewals may vary among the libraries.

-Spouse/significant other borrowing applications are available at the Graduate Library North Circulation Desk or online (NB: link to pdf file; 90 kb).
+- Spouse/other qualified adult borrowing applications are available at the Graduate Library North Circulation Desk or online (NB: link to pdf file; 90 kb).

 How can a faculty member set up a faculty borrowing proxy account for an assistant, and what are the conditions?

 - This card is issued only upon written authorization of the faculty member and, although the proxy carries the library card, the sponsoring faculty member is wholly responsible for all materials borrowed in his or her name.

-The faculty member assumes full responsibility including:
+The faculty member assumes full responsibility, including: